 After harvest, the banana plant is cut down.
 So you could say that, from its first appearance from an underground rhizome to harvest, a banana's life cycle spans only somewhere around 15 months to 2 years.
 Alternatively, if you consider the banana as a stand, as it is considered in commercial plantings, the entire stand may live 25 years or more.

 Bananas in Your Backyard

 Perhaps you're dreaming of a tropical paradise in your own yard and hope that the evocative banana fronds will play a starring role.
-If so, and if you live in U.S. Department of Agriculture plant hardiness zones 8 to 11, you're part of the way there.
+If so, and if you live in U.S. Department of Agriculture plant hardiness zones 8 through 11, you're part of the way there.
 But a home gardener may find that growing bananas for fruit, rather than as ornamentals, creates a challenge.
 The growing conditions must be ideal and provide specific conditions: lots of warmth, full sun, enriched soil and plenty of water.
 And these ideal conditions must persist across the many months it takes to develop the flower and then the fruit.

 To grow bananas for ornamental use, however, is a lot easier.
 Be sure to consider their expected size when you plant them, however, because they can grow quite large.
 As mentioned, plant them in well-drained, rich soil in a sunny location where they'll be shielded from drying or cold winds, and fertilize them regularly with a balanced fertilizer.

 The young pups that emerge from the base of the plant can ultimately create a banana stand that "moves" over time, as you cut down old stems and allow new stems to take their place.
 If you find that your banana has migrated outside its desired location, dig out some of the healthier, young pups, and then remove the entire stand and replace it with the younger plants.